 It’s also a lot about context, says Vrangalova.
 “Squirting feels different from peeing, subjectively speaking,” she says.
 “Even if the liquid that comes out is mostly urine, it’s still a very different experience.
-Like, when you go to the gynecologist and they put a speculum in you, you’re techinically being penetrated, but you wouldn’t consider that sex.
+Like, when you go to the gynecologist and they put a speculum in you, you’re technically being penetrated, but you wouldn’t consider that sex.
 Same with squirting.
-It might be urine coming out, but it doesn’t feel like peeing.”
+It might be urine coming out, but it doesn’t feel like urination.”

 When in doubt about whether you’re peeing or squirting, it’s probably the latter, says Queen.
-Some people experience urinary incontinence during sex (especially those who do in other situations), but the engorgement associated with sexual arousal actually activates musculature that prevents incontinence, she explains.
+Some women experience urinary incontinence during sex (especially those who do in other situations), but the engorgement associated with sexual arousal actually activates musculature that prevents incontinence, she explains.

 “I always tell people, if it feels good when you’re doing it, that’s probably squirt,” Jean agrees.
 “If it’s coming out of your body in a sexual manner, that’s probably what it is.”